w3f/Grants-Program/applications/cheersland.md

 * **FTE:**  4
 * **Costs:** $3,000 equivalent

+**Goal - Implement Game module and logic in the Polkadot ecosystem.**
+In order to implement whole Game logic for Polkadot & Kusama, and be more compatible with crypto assets such as DOT and KSM, we will deploy smart contracts on Plasm.
+The reason why we choose Plasm is that Plasm can provide faster transaction speed, lower trading fee and higher flexibility, which fits perfectly with our game.
+Our front-end will develop the connect function for Polkadot & Kusama's wallet, in-game rankings, invitation mechanism and other features.
+In order to be compatible with different blockchains, developers will also make corresponding code adjustments.
+The in-game advertising content will also be flexibly configured as a sponsor's brand display according to different blockchains, bringing a complete Game-as-a-Service model to the Polkadot ecosystem.
+**Therefore, under this milestone, our deliverables include:**
+- Support Polkadot & Kusama wallet connect dashboard
+- Invitation Mechanism Contract
+- Players' performance statistics and ranking interface

 | Number | Deliverable | Specification |
 | -----: | ----------- | ------------- |
 | 0a. | License | Apache 2.0 |